 UNIVERSITY HOCKEY SCHOLARSHIPS

-A statistically achievable path to elite-level hockey AND a guaranteed education.
-Learn how Manitoba junior hockey players successfully transition to NCAA Division I/III and Canadian U Sports.
+A statistically stronger path to elite-level hockey and post-secondary education.
+Learn how Manitoba junior hockey players can transition to NCAA Division I/III and Canadian U Sports.

 Why Choose the University Pathway?

-Many MJHL players receive NCAA Division I offers—currently 45+ alumni are on D1 rosters.
-U Sports scholarships are also widely available.
-These pathways are far more achievable than the NHL (~1 in 4,000).
+MJHL has publicly reported alumni on NCAA Division I rosters, and U Sports scholarships are also available.
+These pathways are usually more realistic planning targets than a long NHL career.

 Full Education Coverage